 Modern Slavery and Human Trafficking Statement

 Serabi Gold plc (“Serabi” or the “Company” or, together with its subsidiaries, the “Group”) publishes this statement in compliance with section 54 of the Modern Slavery Act 2015.
-The initial statement describes the steps Serabi has taken to prevent modern slavery in its business and supply chains.
+This statement describes the steps Serabi has taken to prevent modern slavery in its business and supply chains.
 Where the context so requires, references in this statement to the Company include references to the Company and all of its subsidiaries from time to time.
 The Company is committed to the prevention of the use of forced labour and has a zero tolerance policy for human trafficking and slavery.

 The Modern Slavery Act 2015 (Act) requires any commercial organisation in any sector, which supplies goods or services, and carries on a business or part of a business in the United Kingdom, and is above a specified total turnover, to produce and publish an annual slavery and human trafficking statement.

 1. Organisational structure

 Serabi Gold plc is an established gold production and development company, with its shares listed on the stock exchanges operated by AIM in the United Kingdom and the TSX in Canada.
 Current gold production of 40,000 ounce per annum is derived from the Company’s Palito Complex mining operations located in the Tapajos region, in the southwest of the state of Para in northern Brazil.
-The Company is developing the Coringa gold project also located in the Tapajos region and currently anticipates that this will be in production early in 2020.
-The Company directly employs approximately 350 staff in its operations in Brazil and has a small head office staff based in London, England.
+The Company is developing the Coringa gold project also located in the Tapajos region and currently anticipates that this will be in production before the end of 2021.
+The Company directly employs approximately 550 personnel in its operations in Brazil and has a small head office staff based in London, England.